 Yeah, people get paid to post about products or businesses on Facebook, Twitter, or Instagram.
 Some people can command thousands of dollars for a single post in this line of work known as influencers.

-Of course, you will need to have a sizable and active following on one or more social media accounts in order to pursue this line of work, but plenty have created lucrative careers to travel in this way.
+Of course, you will need to have a sizable and active following on one or more social media accounts in order to pursue this line of work, but plenty have turned this side hustle job into lucrative careers that allow them to travel endlessly.

 28. Advertise on Your Car